dasch-swiss/dsp-api/docs/src/paradox/05-internals/development/build-process.md

 $ sbt dockerComposeUp
 ```

 This will build, publish locally and use the docker images for `webapi` and `salsah1`.
+The versions defined in
+`project/Dependencies` will be used for `GraphDB` and `Sipi`.

 ## Building Documentation